eurodatacube/eodash-assets/collections/IDEAS1_hopi/IDEAS1_hopi_minesweeper.md

 # HOUHPI Minesweeper Game

-Get to learn about the risks of air pollution and urban heat by exploring an risk index through a minesweeper game.
+Get to learn about the risks of air pollution and urban heat by exploring the Health-Oriented Urban Heat and Pollution Index (HOUHPI) through a minesweeper game.
-Once you finish the daily location you will get information on available species in the area, as well as their endangered status and a summary of how you did with an easy to share function.

 ## How-to
 Open fields by left clicking on them, mark them with a flag with right click.